golanlevin/DrawingWithMachines/README.md

 # Drawing with Machines

-Resources for Golan Levin's *Drawing with Machines* Course, Spring 2024.
+Resources for Golan Levin's *Drawing with Machines* Course, Fall 2025.

 ---